 Having a drone has opened up so many opportunities when it comes to photography.
 It has allowed us to photograph an entirely new dimension and see the world in such a new way.
-We started with the DJI Mavic Pro but recently upgrade to the DJI Mavic Pro 2.
+We started with the DJI Mavic Pro but upgraded to the DJI Mavic Pro 2 in 2020.
 The DJI Mavic Pro 2 is one of the best drones for travel and I would definitely recommend getting this one if you’re looking to buy your first drone.
 The Pro 2 has a larger sensor size and Hasselblad camera, providing better resolution and image quality.

 It is worth noting that drone laws are becoming increasingly prevalent and more strictly enforced, making it difficult to fly in many places.
 Always check local laws before flying.